ingdicath/ft_services/README.md

 ----
 ## Requirements

- This proyect is aimed to set up a multi-service cluster.
+ This project is aimed to set up a multi-service cluster.
 It must meet the following requirements:

 - You must use Kubernetes
 - Each service will have to _run in a dedicated container_.